 There were more stays based on appeals, the fifth being in March 1922.
 By then he had been sentenced to be electrocuted three times.
 Four times he had been granted stays by courts after the execution dates had been set.
 On March 20, 1922, the Court of Appeals affirmed the verdict and sentence and another execution date was set for July 27, 1922.
 His attorneys immediately appealed to the Supreme court again.
 After ten months in Cincinnati, Shelton was returned to the Ohio State Penitentiary on April 27, 1922.
 Almost 8 months later, on December 19, 1922, in a unanimous decision written by Chief Justice C. T. Marshall, the Supreme Court upheld the conviction and sentence.

 On January 25, 1923, Rev. Father Kelly, Catholic chaplain at the penitentiary, walked with Shelton to the death chair.
 One application of electricity was sufficient to cause his death.
 On Friday, January 26, 1923, at 12:08 a.m., almost 4½ years after the cold-blooded murder, Ludie Clifford Shelton was finally dead.
 He was buried on January 27, 1923 in the Mount Calvary Cemetery, 518 Mount Calvary Avenue, in Columbus, Ohio.

 Patrolman Deiters was the 50th City of Cincinnati law enforcement officer to die as a result of his vocation, but Shelton was the first person executed for the murdering a Cincinnati officer.

-This narrative was researched and written August 27, 2012 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired).
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+This narrative was further researched and written August 25, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Memorial Committee Chairman.
+All rights are reserved to him and the Greater Cincinnati Police Museum.